Michelangelo367/SampSimu/README.md

 There are different sampling techniques can be used in order to generate sample.
 This package helps the user to generate samples with three methods:

-1 - Crude Monte Carlo sampling:
+1 - Simple random sampling:

 The unbiased sample mean estimator is as follwos: